SPECFEM/specfem.github.io/README.md

 # SPECFEM Website

-This is the website repository.
+This is the website repository for [specfem.org](https://specfem.org).
 Feel free to contribute and add content to the site!